 If a Deferred Sales Trust is improperly managed, and the IRS chooses to investigate, it is possible that the trust could be designated as a “sham trust.”
 Then, if the trust is labeled a sham by the IRS, the income from the initial sale is taxed as though the trust did not exist.
 Therefore, it is imperative that Deferred Sales Trusts are established and operated according to IRS guidelines and trust law.
 The use of qualified and experienced professionals is highly recommended.
-Fortunately, Campbell Law, our tax law firm and the architect of the proprietary strategy known as the Deferred Sales Trust has successfully closed hundreds of millions of dollars in DST transactions over the past 21 years and cleared 14 separate audits and a formal review with the IRS without a single adverse finding.
+Fortunately, The Estate Planning Team and our Tax Attorney, as architects of the proprietary strategy known as the Deferred Sales Trust has successfully closed hundreds of millions of dollars in DST transactions over the past 21 years and cleared 14 separate audits and a formal review with the IRS without a single adverse finding.

 The applicable tax codes mentioned here apply and relate to federal law only.
 In addition, individual states may have their own applicable tax codes.
 Please contact the appropriate tax and legal professional in your state.
 The information provided here is from sources believed to be reliable, but it should be used in conjunction with professional advice that is consistent with your personal situation.

 The three most popular question searches about Deferred Sales Trusts are already mentioned in the article above: